 What to wear

 So it’s important to take a little time to make sure you look like you are attending an interview.

-And no, your personal trainer outfit isn’t what you are going to be wearing.
+And no, your personal trainer outfit isn’t what you will wear.

 So what do you wear then?

-Well, you need to look neat but of course, it is a gym, not a finance company, so no need to wear a suit or a smart dress.
+Well, you need to look neat but of course, it is a gym, not a finance company, so there is no need to wear a suit or a smart dress.